 With the arrival of fall, the city’s temperature cools down, making it much more pleasurable.
 During this time, many people will still be away on holiday, making it a breeze to go from one point to another.

 Early to mid-September is an excellent time to visit Bucharest, as you’ll have quite some space to get to explore the city.
 Here are some attractions you should consider seeing:

 - The Arch of Triumph.
-Located in the northern side of Bucharest, it is a monument which celebrates the Romanian Army’s victory in the First World War alongside the Allies.
-The first iteration of the arch was made of wood and was built in 1878, when the country gained its independence so the victorious troops could march under it.
+Located on the northern side of Bucharest, it is a monument that celebrates the Romanian Army’s victory in the First World War alongside the Allies.
+The first iteration of the arch was made of wood and was built in 1878 when the country gained its independence so the victorious troops could march under it.

 2. On Your Way to Transylvania

 Fall is the perfect season to set your sights on exploring the thick woodlands of Transylvania.

 The days begin to grow shorter, while nightfall gains a bit more authority over the land.
 This means you can expect the air to get a bit breezy when the sun goes down.

 The dim light and chilly air add to the region’s atmosphere and if you’re concerned about the weather, know it’s nothing a jacket can’t fix!

 If this sounds exciting, then maybe you’d consider visiting:

 - Bran Castle.
 This is a must-see attraction for those who want to know more about the famous Legend of Dracula.
 During September, the autumnal ambiance complements the castle’s medieval aesthetic.
 All in all, visiting the castle during this time of the year makes for a truly unforgettable experience.